Discover cycling in the South of Scotland

 Sustainable Tourism Series

 Have you heard about the cycling in the South of Scotland?
-There are wonderfully quiet country lanes, seven different forestry centres especially graded for mountain biking and two of the UK’s top Gravel Routes, not to mention an e-bike tour taking in the wonders of iconic lighthouses located along the stunningly beautiful south west coast.
+We have the hottest new road route – the Kirkpatrick C2C between Stranraer and Eyemouth which is taking the cycling community by storm!
+And while that route is for users comfortable sharing the road with a car, we do have some fantastically quiet country lanes.
+There are also seven different forestry centres especially graded for mountain biking and two of the UK’s top Gravel Routes, not to mention an e-bike tour taking in the wonders of iconic lighthouses.
 It is little wonder that the South of Scotland attracts a whole host of keen amateur and professional cycling events from April to October.

 And that is not even the best bit.
-It is still virtually undiscovered, so there are no crowds, and much of the cycling is not even on a road but off beaten tracks and away from cars completely.
+It is still virtually undiscovered, so there are no crowds, and much of the cycling is not even on a road but tracks away from cars completely.
 Here in the South of Scotland there is space.
 Space for you to take it all in.
-Space to tour around where you want at your own speed in gorgeous landscapes with breath taking scenery.
+Space to tour around where you want at your own speed in gorgeous landscapes with breathtaking scenery.
 And on your bike, your impact on the environment is minimal, so what are you waiting for?
 Saddle up and explore the South of Scotland.

 We encourage responsible riders, so make sure you Know The Code, Before You Go and read Developing Mountain Biking in Scotland’s ‘Do The Ride Thing’ guide before heading out.
 Please #RespectProtectEnjoy